Improved measurements of the TeV-PeV extragalactic neutrino spectrum from joint analyses of IceCube tracks and cascades: Results

 We note that the BPL model has more degrees of freedom than LP, and that these models are not a parametric family of hypotheses.
 Therefore, unlike the above tests of nested hypotheses Wilks' theorem cannot be applied for comparing the likelihood difference between the two model fits directly.
 Hence, we run pseudo experiments to obtain a distribution of $\Delta\mathrm{ln}\mathcal{L}$ values, which can then be compared to the value obtained from data.
 The pseudo experiments are prepared by injecting the best fit obtained for the LP model for each analysis.
 Each pseudo experiment is then fitted with both, the BPL and the LP models from which the TS ($-2\,\Delta\mathrm{ln}\mathcal{L}\,=\,-2\mathrm{ln}\mathcal{L}_{\mathrm{BPL}}-(-2\mathrm{ln}\mathcal{L}_{\mathrm{LP}})$) is calculated.
 Based on this test statistic and the pseudo experiments, we derive $p$-values of 0.008 for MESE and 0.018 for the CF analysis, for the observed preference of the BPL model under the assumption that the true spectral model is the best-fit LP spectrum.
 We therefore consider the BPL model as the spectral parameterization that best fits the data among the ones tested for both analyses.

-The MESE analysis has also probed additional spectral shapes not reported in \textbf{[PRL]}.
+The MESE analysis has also probed additional spectral shapes not reported in~\cite{IceCube:2025tgp}.
 These models and their results are shown in Tab. \ref{tab:mese_results}.
-We note that the assumed spectral shape of SPL + bump, fit only for the MESE analysis, also provides a significant deviation from an SPL with a TS of 22.3.
+We note that the assumed spectral shape of SPB, fit only for the MESE analysis, also provides a significant deviation from an SPL with a TS of 22.3.
 We again determine the chances of mis-identifying a true SPB model as a BPL model from pseudo experiments.
-Here, we inject the SPL + bump best fit and calculate TS = $-2\,\Delta\mathrm{ln}\mathcal{L}\,=\,-2\mathrm{ln}\mathcal{L}_{\mathrm{BPL}}-(-2\mathrm{ln}\mathcal{L}_{\rm{SPL+bump}})$ to compare the two model fits.
+Here, we inject the SPB best fit and calculate TS = $-2\,\Delta\mathrm{ln}\mathcal{L}\,=\,-2\mathrm{ln}\mathcal{L}_{\mathrm{BPL}}-(-2\mathrm{ln}\mathcal{L}_{\rm{SPB}})$ to compare the two model fits.
 Obtaining a p-value of 0.09 for this test, we are not able to distinguish this model from the best-fit model of a BPL.

 Similarly, the CF analysis tested for additional models that can describe the shape of the astrophysical spectrum.
 Of particular interest is the BPL with independent flavor normalizations that demonstrates a higher deviation from the SPL case when compared to the standard BPL model, with a TS of 28.7.
 The results from these models are shown in Tab.~\ref{tab:CF_results}.